SMCC indoor cricket courses - Autumn term 2020 & Spring term 2021

 What skills will players learn at indoor training?

 Both indoor and outdoor training will cover core all skills and will incorporate game-based practice.
 Even in the youngest age groups, we aim to teach all of the players a full range of cricket skills.
 Coaches will usually focus on one or two key skills per session, gradually covering a full range of skills over the course.
 New players also pick up much of their understanding of the game by watching and copying their more experienced squad-mates.
 Of course, the more cricket that players play, the more skilled they will become.
 Cricket is a fairly easy game to learn, but usually takes years to master.

-All courses will definitely run.
+All courses will run.

-Robbie holding an end of session recap with one of our winter training groups.
+One of our lead coaches holding an end of session recap with one of our winter training groups.

 Our coaching partners, 360 Cricket

 360 Cricket is owned and run by Robbie Gunn and Lloyd Edwards - two very experienced junior cricket coaches.
 2020 will be our fourth year of working with Robbie and we're delighted to see 360 Cricket continue to grow and provide an increasingly excellent coaching programme year on year.